 - High blood pressure.
 Calcium or fatty deposits typically form on parts of arteries that have been weakened by high blood pressure.

 - High blood cholesterol levels, especially of LDL or ‘bad’ low-density lipoprotein cholesterol.

 - High intake of saturated fats.
 A high-fat low-fruits, vegetables and fish diet that is deficient in nutrients important to vascular health is commonly linked to arteriosclerotic heart disease.

 There are a number of steps that can be taken to prevent arteriosclerosis causes or to alleviate them.

 Most people know it is important to exercise, to avoid saturated fats, and to keep their LDL cholesterol level low, as it is a major contributing factor to arteriosclerotic heart disease.
 What is less well known is that cutting down on smoking and alcohol intake is critical too.

 Certain nutrients can also help to lower LDL cholesterol levels, and so indirectly prevent arteriosclerosis.
-Cholesterol-reducing supplements are among the most useful dietary supplements today.

 A high-fruit, vegetable and fish diet that provides the nutrients important to vascular health also helps to fight arteriosclerosis symptoms.